Factbox: 'This is stunning' - Quotes from Capitol Hill on Day 6 of Trump impeachment trial

 “Let’s remember one thing: why the man’s on trial.
 He’s afraid to run against me.”

-Reporting by Makini Brice, Tim Ahmann, Richard Cowan, Susan Cornwell, David Morgan and Trevor Hunnicutt; Editing by Andy Sullivan and Peter Cooney
+Reporting by Makini Brice, Richard Cowan, Susan Cornwell, David Morgan and Patricia Zengerle; Editing by Andy Sullivan and Peter Cooney